SanjayMuthuswamy/EcoVision/README.md

 ```

 ## 🌐 Frontend (Optional)
-To run the frontend, navigate to the frontend directory and follow the instructions in the respective README.
+To run the frontend, navigate to the frontend directory and execute `npm run dev`.

 ## 🔍 How It Works
 1. The model processes satellite images using a pre-trained ResNet-18 architecture.
 2. It classifies images into forested or deforested categories based on learned features.
 3. Users can upload images and receive instant feedback on deforestation status.